Canon 200D vs Fujifilm X-A10

 It is notable that the 200D has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 200D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.

 Review summary: Canon 200D vs Fujifilm X-A10

 So how do things add up?
-Which of the two cameras – the Canon 200D or the Fujifilm X-A10 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 200D and the Fujifilm X-A10?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.